 The coronavirus pandemic has touched every corner of the globe, and with all eyes on finding solutions, our teams across Europe have been working together to build rapid solutions to support the battle against COVID-19.

 In Belgium we helped create a federal platform for COVID-19 testing.
 In the Netherlands we connected GGD laboratories, while in France we supported the government in its pandemic response response to create a national system to collect all results for COVID-19 testing.
+In Austria, our software supports the “Alles gurgelt” campaign run by the City of Vienna, offering free Covid-19 PCR tests to public institutions and individuals.
 In Germany we quickly responded to interfacing requirements for customers.
 In the UK we supported for Nightingale Hospitals and helped deliver agile, sustainable solutions supporting rapid reporting to our customers.